Accounting Glossary

 Overheads

-Ongoing expenses not directly tied to production, such as rent, utilities, and administrative costs.
+Ongoing expenses are not directly tied to production, such as rent, utilities, and administrative costs.
+Read more

 Owner’s Equity

-The owner’s claim on the company’s assets after all liabilities have been paid, representing the net worth of the business.
+The owner’s claim on the company’s assets after all liabilities have been paid, represents the net worth of the business.
+Read more about Owner’s Equity

 Payroll